KishanGit1/Australian-Healthcare-ED-Analysis/README.md

 Gender footprint: Females represent 48.9% of the national total, with a distinct peak in the 25-34 age demographic.

-Paediatric variance: A significant 1.18% national variance was discovered in the 0-4 age group, where male presentations (approxioamtely 500k) significantly outpace females (approxiamtely 392k).
+Paediatric variance: A significant 1.18% national variance was discovered in the 0-4 age group, where male presentations (approximately 500k) significantly outpace females (approximately 392k).

 Volume spike: The 25-34 age bracket holds the highest presentation-volume nationally, primarily driven by female presentation.